tsackton/taelgar/People/Dunmari/Camana.md

 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

+%% need to decide how to track campaign info for people party heard of but never met%%

 A Dunmari warrior, archer, and scout.
 She is associated with [[Havdar]] and his warrior band, and functions as the leader of his scouting group.

+%%^Date:1748-05-05%%
 In May 1748, she died in battle fighting [[Orcs]] affiliated with [[Grash]] in the desert west of [[Kharsan]]. [[Havdar]] gifted her [[Flaming Bowstring]] to [[Wellby]] in thanks for the aid of [[Dunmar Fellowship]] in battle.
+%%^End%%